Open Day on Saturday 20 June

 LEA Common Application Form

 The LEA Common Application Form should be completed and returned to your son's primary school.
-This form is not available from LRGS; it will distributed by your primary school or your home LEA (ie Lancashire if you live in Lancashire, Cumbria if you live in Cumbria, and so on).
+This form is not available from LRGS; it will distributed by your primary school or your home LEA (ie Lancashire if you live in Lancashire, Cumbria if you live in Cumbria, and so on), usually in September of Year 6.

 The online LEA application form can be accessed via this new link.

-11+ entrance tests for 2015 will take place on the morning of Saturday 27 September at LRGS.
+11+ entrance tests take place at LRGS on Saturday 26 September 2015, for 2016 entry.
 There are three tests: Verbal Reasoning, Mathematics and English.
-The results of the 11+ entrance tests will be sent to arrive with parents in early October.
+The results of the 11+ entrance tests are sent to arrive with parents in early October.

 Who is eligible to apply?